 Nearly 15 times cheaper – good value for the money, as compared to a C64, don’t you agree? 🙂

-In Raspberry Pi 400’s GPIO port, you’ll see PIN40 and PIN1 being marked, and PIN 1 is now in the upper right corner.
+In Raspberry Pi 400’s GPIO port, you’ll see PIN40 and PIN1 marked, and PIN 1 is now in the upper right corner.
 The GPIO pin header has been turned on it’s head!

 There is a reason.

-With the way it’s designed now, the GPIO Port will allow you to plug in HATs – and they will go towards the top of the Raspberry Pi 400.
+So, the GPIO Port will allow you to plug in HATs – and they will go towards the top of the Raspberry Pi 400.

 A more convenient way to attach HATs and use the GPIO port, would be to run a male-to-female IDC cable as an extension, however.